-Excel How to Split Cells Values
+Excel Split

-In Excel, split the first and last word, or divide them by a delimiter or by the amount of characters.
+In Excel, split the first and last word, or divide them by a delimiter or by the amount of characters

 Split first and last names, or values separated by a delimiter you provide, such as (- or, or /, etc.,,), or even split by character count.
 On large worksheets, Dose for Excel's Split function may simply split cell values with one click.